 You come across a gym membership promotion for credit card users who sign up on a three-year contract.
 You jump at the chance, hoping for a leaner and meaner body at the end of the three years.

 Perhaps you thought to yourself that signing up with a credit card means every month, a certain amount is billed to your credit card for three years.
 Since the monthly payment amounts to several hundred ringgit, you didn’t think much about it and signed up immediately.

-A week later, I decided to check my credit card statement and to my horror, the gym had billed me a total of RM7,000 upfront for the payment of a three-year membership, instead of charging me monthly over the course of three years.
+A week later, you check my credit card statement and to your horror, the gym had billed a total of RM7,000 upfront for the payment of a three-year membership, instead of monthly billing over the course of three years!

 If you have a problem, quickly contact the credit card company by phone.
 It is also important to note the interest rate applied for different payments.
 Advance withdrawal on your credit card has a different interest rate compared to the usual credit card charges.
 The interest rates for purchases, balance transfers and cash withdrawals may all be different.
 Your statement should clearly state the fees and charges.

 The next time you receive your credit card statement notification, check through it thoroughly before you delete the notice or close it.

 Read More: 5 Credit Card Mistakes Almost Everyone Makes